Azure/reliable-web-app-pattern-java/docs/active-directory.md

     ```
 1. Refactor GlobalSecurityConfig.java

     Adding Authentication was done by extending the `AadWebSecurityConfigurerAdapter` class and allowing only the roles configured in AAD.
+Below is a sample `Security Configuration` class.

     ```java
     @Configuration